two bright lights in south-east sky

 Could we have seen weather satellites?
 We also saw the same thing the 3rd or 4th week in May.
 Can you tell us when we can see them again please?
 We live in Calimesa, California.

-Barry's Response - Something that organized and consistent does appear to be any kind, including weather satellites.
-Which ones?
-No idea; there are thousands to choose from.
+Barry's Response - There's something organized and consistent about anything, including weather satellites.
+What ones?
+I don't know; there are thousands to choose from.

 Weather, earth and environmental monitoring satellitesSatellites for war and military intelligence